 Voted Best Picture at the 2016 Oscars, Moonlight is the coming-of-age story of a young man told in three parts.
 The film follows Chiron as he passes from adolescence to his teenage years and, finally, to young adulthood, grappling with his identity along the way.
 Director Barry Jenkins tells "a tale of conflict and hardship into a symphony of love and friendship that endures through all the pain," raves The Guardian.

 Set in Manhattan in the '90s, Landline delves into a middle-class family's drama.
 When two sisters (played by Jenny Slate and Abby Quinn) suspect their dad is having an affair, they decide to investigate—and melodramatic comedy ensues.
 Director Gillian Robespierre's follow-up to Obvious Child is "a light musing on adulthood and monogamy and sisterhood, washed in Pavlovian period nostalgia," reviews Vulture.

 Amélie is "a Parisian fairy tale with an adorable woman devoting her life to helping others," as The Guardian puts it.
 The romantic comedy centers around the titular character, Amélie, as she navigates life in Paris, trying to find love for herself and for others.
 Trust us, it's worth enabling the subtitles to watch this hilarious yet heartwarming French film.

-Up next, these are the best shows on Amazon Prime to watch when all you want to do is hibernate.
+Up next, check out hulu's must-watch movies here to watch when all you want to do is hibernate.